DemuteStudio/AutoImplementer/Notes AiSound Obsidian/Braistorming/List of Containers.md

 - The Intro and Outro should be optional
 # BlendSound
 - Plays multiple containers, each containing a different time offset
-# SequenceSound
+# SequenceSound ?
-- Plays a sequence of containers in order
+- Every time it's called plays the next sound